-Sensors and real-time data serve as the underlying ingredients that manufactures need for better, more affordable and more productive operations.
-You can’t tap into new opportunities without “seeing” the operation, process or enterprise better and you can’t manage metrics that you cannot measure.
+Sensors and real-time data serve as the underlying ingredients that manufacturers need for better, more affordable and more productive operations.
+You can’t tap into new opportunities without “seeing” the operation, process or enterprise better, and you can’t manage metrics that you cannot measure.

 Benefits for Software Vendors & 3rd-Party Integrators